usrme/website/src/pages/posts/glee-in-2023.md

 ---
 ## Few words

+Yes, I'll most likely try to rhyme every yearly review post going forward, you'll definitely find the whimsy in it as much as I do.
 I considered leaving this section out completely as most of what has transpired this year has been of the personal kind, but rest assured, dear definitely existing reader, all is well!
 A year to look back on, for sure, but a year that is making me excited for all that is yet to come.

 ## Recap